dmbarbour/wikilon/docs/Runtime.md

 The Morris algorithm could be adapted.
 This requires that all lists/stacks are predictably terminated by the same value, i.e. the equivalent of a `null`, such that I don't need to remember any value in particular.
 This seems viable, even if I optimize singleton lists, by having a smarter `cons` action.
 Granted, this ultimately amounts to providing extra space within the tree to perform the copy.
 But it should work for other traversals too - e.g. rendering/printing

+## Bit Representations

+I assume allocations will be aligned to at least 8 bytes.
+This gives 3 flag bits per reference to provide a lightweight indicator of data type.

+This is the primary candidate at this time:

+        x01     small natural numbers
+        011     other small constants
+        111     common action codes

+        000     cons cell (2 words)
+        010     (unused, reserved)
+        100     tagged objects
+        110     tagged actions

+        (Fast Bit Tests)
+        Shallow Copy:   (1 == (x & 1))
+        Action Type:    (6 == (6 & x))
+        Tagged Item:    (4 == (5 & x))

+For minimalist ABC, small constants would frequently be singleton blocks, but small texts or binaries might also be viable.

 ## Representations

 I'm giving a try to 64-bit representations.
 Absolute pointers.
 Bit flags.
 No special address checks.